-Interest rates, interest payable, and interest expense on borrowings from Treasury used to fund guaranteed loans that require the guaranteeing Federal agencies to comply with FCRA (2 USC 661(d)(3)) are determined annually by the borrowing agencies using FCRA and Office of Management and Budget guidelines.
-Interest on borrowings from Treasury for non-FCRA loans is based on the daily Treasury New Issue Curve (TNIC).
+Interest rates, interest payable, and interest expense on borrowings from the Treasury used to fund guaranteed loans that require the guaranteeing Federal agencies to comply with FCRA are determined annually by the borrowing agencies using FCRA and Office of Management and Budget (OMB) guidelines.
+Interest on borrowings from the Treasury for non-FCRA loans is based on the daily Treasury New Issue Curve (TNIC).

-Notes to Financial Statements September 30, 2023 and 2022 (Dollars in thousands)
+Notes to Financial Statements September 30, 2024 and 2023 (Dollars in thousands)